victorpena1/Churn-Prediction-Case/README.md

 ## What model did you use in the end?
 Why?

-I used a random forest model for our analysis.
+I used a random forest model for my analysis.
 Random forest was the best model for this experiment because I was dealing with a classification problem, and it is easy to tune.
 I was unable to differentiate the data with a straight line, so I knew logistic regression would not work.

 ## Alternative models you considered?
 Why are they not good enough?